meraki/automation-scripts/asa_cryptomap_converter/README.md

 # Important notes

-* The script will only import VPN tunnel configuration as third-party VPN peers, not firewalling rules.
+* The script will only import VPN tunnel configuration as third-party VPN peers, not firewalling rules
 * The script has been built as a MVP to convert a very specific ASA 9.8(4)20 configuration.
 Using it with other configurations may require modification of the script
+* The script consists of two files, **cryptomap_converter.py** and **asa_config_parser_module.py**, which need to be in the same folder for the script to run.
+The one you run to initiate the script is **cryptomap_converter.py**

 # Prerequisites